Tiramisioux/cinemate/README.md

 ## Installation

-To install the scripts and make them run as services:
+To install the scripts and make them run as a service.

 <code>git clone https://github.com/Tiramisioux/cinemate2</code>